hetal-kapadia/hetal-kapadia/README.md

 - 👋 Hi, I’m Hetal Kapadia
-- 👀 I’m interested in wiriting quality code and exploring container technologies.
+- 👀 I’m interested in writing quality code and exploring container technologies.
 - 🌱 I’m currently learning k8s for developers and working on acquiring Azure cloud certification.
 - 💞️ I’m looking to collaborate on projects that involve containerization.
 - 📫 I can be reached via email in my profile.